Baure language: Classification

-Baure belongs to the Arawakan language family, more specifically the Southern Arawakan languages, the branch to which the Moxo languages also belong, including Trinitarian, Ignacian, Loretano, and Javierano.
+Baure belongs to the Arawakan language family, more specifically the Southern Arawakan languages, the branch to which the Moxo languages also belong, including Trinitario, Ignaciano, Loretano, and Javierano.
 Baure is most closely related, in lexical and grammatical terms, to the Trinitarian and Ignatian Moxo languages.
 One of the distinctive characteristics of Baure, with respect to Moxo languages, is the loss of final vowels.

+Dialects

+Three dialects or languages are recognized as part of Baure.
+These are Baure proper, Carmelito, spoken by only one person in 2016, and Joaquiniano, whose last fluent speaker, Concepción Mercado Bayo (nicknamed Mama Concha), died in 2005.
+Only some rememberers still exist of Joaquiniano.

 Phonology

 Baure has 14 consonants, including the glottal stop, whose phonemic status is still not very clear.
-Four allophones are also observed, which appear in parentheses in table 1:
+Four allophones are also observed, which appear in parentheses in the following table: